 Our systematic interest will concern the relations between aesthetic rationality, theoretical and practical reason in these thinkers.
 Special attention will also be given to sensibility (Sinnlichkeit), and the effort to reinterpret and re-evaluate sensibility from the domain of ‘cognitio confusa’ or ‘dumpfes Denken’ (Leibniz) into an ‘analogon rationis’ that can solve problems that reason in its own medium cannot.

 Course objectives will be posted on Blackboard by the start of the course.

 Mode of instruction

 The course will consist of lectures (hoorcolleges) and seminar discussions of primary and secondary texts to be prepared by students (2 hours + 1 hour).

-Assessment will be based on active participation in the seminars, including seminar-assignments and oral presentations (20%), and a paper of 7,000 words (80%) on a topic of the student’s choice, subject to the express approval of the instructor.
+Assessment will be based on active participation in the seminars, including seminar-assignments and oral presentations (20%), and a paper of 5,000 words (80%) on an assigned topic.

 Students are required to attend all the lectures and will lose points for [more than two] unexplained absences.

 Students are required to purchase the main primary texts:

 Kant, Kritik der Urteilskraft (Suhrkamp Taschenbuch, Werkausgabe X);